 I’m fairly comfortable in my skin and not someone who feels the need to dress up or even wear makeup on a daily basis, but something funny happened when we daytime weaned Lucas: with the extra time and freedom that change brought (and it was huge because he had nursed around the clock for more than a year!), I found myself wanting to invest more time and money in myself and developing my style.

 I’ve spent time shopping for wardrobe basics and trying new styles.

 I lost the 10 pounds that have been plaguing me since Lucas’ birth.

-I got a new haircut that requires just a bit more attention each morning (although thankfully not a ton of time as long as I shower the night before).
+I got a new haircut style that requires just a bit more attention each morning (although thankfully, not a ton of time as long as I shower the night before).

-I finally figured out how to do my eye makeup in a way that makes me feel good.
+I finally figured out how to do my eye makeup in a style that makes me feel good.

 I bought new makeup, including things like highlighters and cream blushes that I’d never even heard of a year ago.